 (Photos courtesy of Wajtek Mazan)

-In 2012, members of the Culture Association "Nie z tej Bajki" accidentally stumbled across the archives, which were then handed over to the Historical and Archaeological Museum in Ostrowiec Świętokrzyski.
-In 2014, the house was demolished.
+In 2012, members of the Culture Association "Nie z tej Bajki" accidentally stumbled across books and documents and religious texts (some seen below), which were then handed over to the Historical and Archaeological Museum in Ostrowiec Świętokrzyski.